 After my last post, many of you commented that you were looking forward to hearing my Fiverr review.
-I hope this gives you some insight on how it works, and maybe you’ll find it to be worth a try!
+I hope this gives you some insight into how it works, and maybe you’ll find it worth trying!

 Although I’ve known about Fiverr for a while, I had never considered using it myself until my challenge to earn $2k in 2 months through side hustles.
 About 2 weeks ago, I decided to join, and within a few hours, I had received my first order.
 I’m happy to report that so far, it’s proving to be a good resource for a little extra income.

 Update: I’ve now been using Fiverr for freelance writing work for 4 years, and it’s become an excellent source of income!
 I don’t do anything for $5 anymore and was quickly able to increase my rates.

 As the name suggests, every “gig” being offered on Fiverr is listed at $5.

 I know, I know- this sounds terrible, right?
 How can you make any money if you’re working for $5 a pop?
 Don’t worry- you do not have to work for this low rate!
 Read on…

 If you’re a seller, you simply “Create a gig”, spelling out exactly what it is that you are willing to do for a base fee of 5 bucks.
 You can come up with just about anything, so if you have a talent or a skill that you want to make money from, it’s worth offering and seeing if you get some bites.

 There are so many services that you can offer as a buyer- virtual assistant, graphic design, freelance writing, etc. What’s so nice is that you can make a very specific gig.
 For example, maybe you excel at making cool Pinterest Pin graphics.
 You could offer a custom Pinterest pin graphic.

 Figure out what you really enjoy doing and can do quickly.
 That’s what will help you to earn more and make the most of your side hustle gig.